-Inspecting and cleaning the tip shields
+Inspecting and Cleaning the Tip Shields

 The tip shields may accumulate purged material or debris.
 As required, this material can be removed by manually wiping the tip shields with a clean cloth.
+If the tip shields require replacement, see "Tip Shield" (page 213).